Preparing for coronavirus outbreak

 The Finnish Immigration Service is prepared for the possible spread of the coronavirus and is cooperating with the health authorities.
+The Finnish Immigration Service ensures that asylum seekers are also provided with up-to-date instructions on coronavirus and recommendations.
 Reception centres are prepared for the possible spread of infectious diseases.
 The employees in reception centres include healthcare personnel.

 Asylum seekers are always subject to an initial health check after their arrival in the country.
 The health check examines individuals’ symptoms and illnesses and takes into account whether they have resided in the area affected by the epidemic.